ColfaxResearch/cutlass-kernels/README.md

 # Running

 1. While running the executable make sure to set NVIDIA_TF32_OVERRIDE=1 to enable TF32 mode for cuBLAS for SGEMM.
 Otherwise, cuBLAS uses float32.

+# Notes

+1. See README.md in sub-directories for more specific instructions.